TigistM/Refactor-The-Real-Time-Bus-Tracker/Refactor The Real Time Bus Tracker/README.md

-Bus-Tracker Coding Assignment using JAVAScript
+Refactor The Real Time Bus Tracker Assignment using JAVAScript

 Description